kalibera/rchk/doc/INTERNALS.md

 So, when the tool gets to an allocating function, it will create conditional error messages for unprotected variables (variables tracked with protect count zero).
-The tool has a hardcoded list of callee-protect functions, which is functions that will on their own protect arguments passed to them and ensure they are protected through all possible allocations; hence, the tool does not produce falls alarms for unprotected variables being passed to callee-protect functions.
-The tool also reports when a result of an allocator call is passed directly into a (non-callee-protect) allocation function.
+The tool uses the automated detection of callee-protect and callee-safe function arguments (which supports per-argument semantics) and also a hard-coded list of callee-protect functions (which includes functions with all arguments callee-protet).
+The hard-coded list is still used, because the automated detection cannot detect some important callee-protect functions which protect some variables implicitly in complicated ways for the tool.
+Based on this information, the tool does not produce false alarms for unprotected variables passed to callee-protect functions.
+Also, it does not report false alarms for unprotected variables passed to callee-safe functions (and not used later).
+The tool also reports when a result of an allocator call is passed directly into a (non-callee-safe) allocating function.

-Possibly, callee-protect and maybe setter calls could be detected automatically by the tool, even though certainly with limited precision.
-It would be more robust, less precise, and possibly could be combined: custom functions in packages can be callee-protect, but the tool will not know.
+Possibly, setter calls could be detected automatically by the tool, even though certainly with limited precision, and perhaps similarly to callee-protect functions automated detection could be combined with a hardcoded list.
+Such combination has some advantages: important core functions hard to analyze (find out they're setters or callee-protect) are handled, but (simple) functions in custom package code are supported as well.
-Sadly the unprotected objects checking currently produces a large number of false alarms.
-It also fails on a number of functions which use the mentioned non-trivial protection features.
-It is not immediately obvious how to extend the tool to support those.

-### Multiple-Allocating Arguments
+## Multiple-Allocating Arguments

 The tools to detect multiple allocating arguments at calls are simple heuristics and do not use the data flow algorithms described above directly,